davep/davep.github.com/content/posts/2024/2024-11-04-markdown-all-the-things.md

 I'd been using an application called [Journey](https://journey.cloud).
-It's a great app, does the job well, but was also suffering from the creep of "AI" (I've had a few apps ion my arsenal that don't need it, acquire a useless "AI" feature).
+It's a great app, does the job well, but was also suffering from the creep of "AI" (I've had a few apps in my arsenal that don't need it, acquire a useless "AI" feature).
 This privacy-problematic change of direction, combined with the realisation that I didn't *need* to write about my day, every day, any more, made me decide it was time to stop and cancel the